-Dr. Christine Powell member of the Center for Earthquake Research and Information, has won the 2016 Jesuit Seismological Association Award given annually by the Eastern Section of the Seismological Society of America.
+[October, 2016] CERI faculty Dr. Christine Powell has won the 2016 Jesuit Seismological Association Award given annually by the Eastern Section of the Seismological Society of America.
 The award is given for outstanding contributions to observational seismology particularly towards the understanding of seismology and/or seismotectonics in eastern North America.
 Professor Powell has made extensive studies of the major intraplate seismic zones of North America including the New Madrid, the Eastern Tennessee, and the Charlevoix, Canada, Seismic Zones. the award is named after the Jesuit Seismological Association that operated the first world-wide network of seismic stations in the early 20th Century.
-Professor Powell will recieve her commendation at the upcoming annual meeting of the Eastern Section that will be held in Reston, Virginia, October 23-26, 2016.
+Professor Powell will receive her commendation at the upcoming annual meeting of the Eastern Section that will be held in Reston, Virginia, October 23-26, 2016.

 STUDENT AWARDS AND RECOGNITIONS

 [June, 2016] PhD Student Mostafa Mousavi has been given the 2016 SSA Student Presentation Award for his paper "Hybrid Seismic

 Denoising Using Higher Order Statistics and Improved Wavelet Block Thresholding".

 From among a total of 140 student presentations evaluated by the Student Award subcommittee

 at the 2016 SSA Annual Meeting in Reno, Nevada, Mostafa was chosen as one of five